rockettheme/docs/Docs/joomla/templates/myriad/demo_module_9.md

 ---
-title: Myriad: Recreating the Demo - Slideshow 2
+title: Myriad: Recreating the Demo - MainBody
 description: Your Guide to Recreating Elements of the Myriad Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/myriad:Myriad

 ---

-Slideshow 2
+MainBody
 -----

 ![][demo]